narrowlink/homepage/blog/2023-11-08-Narrowlink-0.2.0.md

 -   Improved logging mechanism.
 -   Enhanced stability.
 -   Improved error handling.
--   Added nightly support to default error messages.

 ### What's Next for Narrowlink

-Narrowlink is currently optimized for personal use and is committed to further enhancing its capabilities to support a broader range of applications, including industrial use.
-Our future plans for Narrowlink include a focus on stabilization, improving the user interface, and integrating cloud-based solutions.
+Narrowlink is currently optimized for personal use and is committed to further enhancing its capabilities to support a broader range of applications, including enterprise usage.
+Our future plans for Narrowlink include a focus on stabilization, improving the user interface, and integrating cloud-based solutions

 ### A Big Thank You to the Community